 - 1. Understand networking concepts and basic communication model. - 2.
-Classify the network architectures and components required for data communication. - 3.
+Understand network architectures and components required for data communication. - 3.
 Analyse the function and design strategy of physical, data link, network layer and transport layer. - 4.
-Identify various application protocol for internet security issues and services - 5.
-Investigate the principles of various application protocols and security issues and services available
+Acquire basic knowledge of various application protocol for internet security issues and services - 5.
+Understand the working principles of various application protocols and fundamentals of security issues and services available